 Dunnottar Castle sits high on the cliffs near Stonehaven in Aberdeenshire.
 It’s scenic and sprawling and, though peaceful now, it boasts a turbulent history.

-There’s beautiful architecture everywhere, such as the old Smithy above.
-And ghosts!
-Though I didn’t meet them, there’s a lassie in a green plaid searching for her lost Pictish children, a young deer hound and a Scandinavian military gentleman who likes to stare out to sea.
+Though I didn’t meet them, there’s said to be a lassie in a green plaid searching for her lost Pictish children, a young deer hound, and a Scandinavian military gentleman who likes to stare out to sea.

 But it’s time to go.
 It’s time to walk back up the many, many steps that seemed so inconsequential on the way down…

 For more information on the wonderfully atmospheric Dunnottar Castle visit the official site.

 Set in 1st century Scotland, SISTERS AT THE EDGE OF THE WORLD includes the battle of Mons Graupius between the Romans and the Caledonian tribes.
 The book features a neurodivergent main character and some rather complicated romance!

 See the press release here